 Zachary Mallory (they/them/theirs)

-Zachary Mallory is a suicide attempt survivor and is an award-winning Mental Health, Suicide Prevention and LGBTQ Advocate.
-They’re the Founder and President of The VoiceMatters Project and they volunteer forother organizations, including The Peyton Heart Project, Red Cross, and the American Foundation for Suicide Prevention.
-Zachary is dedicated to raising awareness about the issues surrounding our community, and sharing their story in hopes of inspiring others to do the same.
+Zachary Mallory is a suicide attempt survivor and is an award-winning mental health, suicide prevention and LGBTQ advocate.
+Zachary is a Promise Fellow with AmeriCorps and Minnesota Alliance with Youth, and a member of the Trevor Project’s Youth Ambassador Council.
+They also volunteer for other organizations, including the American Foundation for Suicide Prevention.
+They are currently working on a documentary that will highlight the stories of those who have lived experience in dealing with suicide and mental health.
+Zachary is dedicated to raising awareness about the issues surrounding our community and sharing their story in hopes of inspiring others to do the same.

 Miles Sanchez (he/him/his)